ABOUT HIP ARTHROSCOPY SURGERY

 Once you have been anaesthetised, you will be positioned on a table.
 Your foot will be put into a leg holder and traction applied to open up the hip joint.
-Using an x-ray machine for guidance, Mr. Asopa will usually make 2 skin incisions and introduce a telescope and other instruments to carry out the required surgical procedure.
+Using an x-ray machine for guidance, Mr Asopa will usually make two skin incisions and introduce a telescope and other instruments to carry out the required surgical procedure.

 Once complete, local anaesthetic will be injected around the wounds.
 The wounds will be stitched and dressed.

-You should arrange to start physiotherapy 2 weeks following surgery.
+- You should arrange to start physiotherapy two weeks after surgery.